quickapps/docs/en/developers/shortcode-api.rst

 A ``Shortcode`` is a QuickApps-specific pseudo-code that lets you do nifty things with very little effort.
 Shortcodes can for example print current language code/name or call specifics plugin/themes functions.
-For instance, the following shortcode (in any content) would show current language’s code:
+For instance, the following shortcode can be used anywhere to print current language’s code:

 .. code:: html